 Throughout the year, students will be given various opportunities to demonstrate their acquisition of grade level objectives.
 The most common assessments are given in the classroom in the form of tests, work samples and performances.
 Additionally, each grading period, classroom teachers will be collecting data in the areas of math and language arts to be placed in a portfolio for each child.
 These portfolios will be used in parent/teacher/student conferences in the spring.
-Additionally, STAR Reading, STAR Math, standards-based performance tests and local assessments are administered during the year.
+Additionally local assessments are administered during the year.
 Students in grades TK-8 take a benchmark in English Language Arts and Mathematics.
 We will also be giving 3rd-8th Grade students the battery of CAASPP (California Assessment of Student Performance and Progress) tests in the spring.
-Additionally, students identified as English learners will take the ELPAC (English Language Assessments for California) battery of tests in the Spring.
+Students identified as English learners will take the ELPAC (English Language Assessments for California) battery of tests in the Spring.
 It is important that your child is in school during these assessments.